MilkTool/clay/doc/language-reference.md

 #### <a name="comments"></a>Comments

     # Grammar
-    Comment -> "/*" /.*?/ "*/"
-             | "//" /.*$/
+    Comment -> "//" /.*$/

-Comments in Clay come in two forms: block comments, delimited by non-nesting `/*` and `*/`, and line comments, begun with `//` and extending to the end of the current source line.
+Comments in Clay are limited to line comments, begun with `//` and extending to the end of the current source line.
+Block comments were eliminated because of their ability to deceptively masqeurade as line comments:

+    // C Example
+    int a = 0; /* This comment appears to lie int b = 0;    "outside" the code, but it int c = 0;    actually comments out b and c */

+And interleave code and comments:

+    // C Example
+    int a = /* some comment */ 1;

 Comments are treated grammatically as equivalent to a whitespace character.

 #### <a name="identifiersandkeywords"></a>Identifiers and keywords